Land use - water power

 Waterpower projects on Crown land are authorized by two types of Crown land tenure.
 At the initial or investigative stage an investigative licence is issued for up to 10 years to allow for site investigation and to obtain information required to complete the development plan for project initiation.

-At the project initiation phase, a multi tenure instrument is applied for and it combines a number of previously available tenure rights under one tenure instrument.
-It is issued for the period that corresponds to the electricity purchase agreement period of up to 40+ years.
+At the project initiation phase, a multi tenure instrument is applied for.
+It combines a number of previously available tenure rights under one tenure instrument.
+It's issued for the period that corresponds to the electricity purchase agreement period of up to 40+ years.
 If an electricity purchase agreement is not obtained then the term is limited to 10 years in most circumstances.

-You will be required to pay an application fee, as outlined in the Crown land fees schedule (PDF), as well as rental fees.
+You'll be required to pay an application fee, as outlined in the Crown land fees schedule (PDF, 49KB), as well as rental fees.

 Rents are determined based on the type of rights being transferred and land values.